gottyduke/DKUtil/README.md

 GUI implementation to easily inject into any process with raw D3D callback and by default providing ImGui's full potential.

-## Instance sharing
-Does every project using `DKUtil::GUI` instantiating their own instance of `ImGui` and hook D3D calls individually? **No**.

-`DKUtil::GUI` uses its own IPC method to ensure only first loaded instance will execute the initial hook & instantiation process.
-Subsequent processes will attempt to query the loaded host and register through the host.

 ## Example
 ```C++
 // define this symbol before including header will strip ImGui implementation